pytroll/pyresample/docs/source/swath.rst

  >>> area_con = swath_con.resample(area_def)
  >>> result = area_con.image_data

-For other resampling types or splitting the process in two steps use the functions in **pyresample.kd_tree** described below.
+For other resampling types or splitting the process in two steps use e.g. the functions in **pyresample.kd_tree** described below.

 pyresample.kd_tree
 ------------------